Big Brother 2 (American season): Summary

 The final five HouseGuests learned that there would be no eviction for the week as a result of Justin's expulsion from the game.
 This meant that the group did not participate in a Head of Household competition, and there were no nominations for the week; the group did participate in food and luxury competitions.
 On Day 48, the HouseGuests competed in the "Blockbuster" luxury competition, hosted by Bunky.
 HouseGuests were given ice blocks with a movie ticket in the center, and were required to break through the ice to reach their ticket.
 The first HouseGuest to get their ticket out of the ice would be able to watch a screening of the film American Pie 2 (2001) in the Head of Household room.
 Bunky was the winner, and chose Monica to join him.
 Despite being aligned with him, Hardy and Nicole began to yet again have doubts about Will, believing he was stirring the pot too much.
 On Day 50, the HouseGuests participated in the "An Offer Almost Too Good to Refuse" food competition.
 For this competition, HouseGuests searched the house to find jars of peanut butter that had been hidden; the HouseGuests were required to stay where they found their jar.
-The HouseGuests were individually called into the Diary Room and offered $2,500 to put the HouseGuests on the peanut butter and jelly diet; should the HouseGuest decline this, the offer would be raised to $5,000, and then $7,500.
-Bunky and Hardy accepted, though Bunky had the highest number on his peanut butter jar thus won the $5,000 prize.
+The HouseGuests were individually called into the Diary Room and offered $2,500 to put the HouseGuests on the peanut butter and jelly diet; should the HouseGuest decline this, the offer would be raised to $5,000 and then $7,500.
+Bunky and Hardy accepted, though Bunky had the highest number on his peanut butter jar and thus won the $5,000 prize.
 Bunky and Hardy both admitted to accepting the offer, upsetting Monica and Nicole.
 That same day, Bunky won the America's Choice poll to receive a letter from home.